wp-plugins/resume-submissions-job-postings/readme.txt

 * Automatically fills in the first name, last name, and email fields if the user is logged in
 * Allow Admin to create input fields (coming soon)
 * Allow User attachment (coming soon)
-* Save/Download Submitted Resume as PDF or Spreadsheet (coming soon)
+* Save/Download Submitted Resume as PDF (coming soon)

 == Features ==